cf73/idisaved2/content/collections/pages/covers.md

         content:
           -
             type: text
-            text: 'These sample covers were designed for a variety of published books, magazines, brochures, and other printed matter. '
+            text: 'These sample of covers Tom designed for a variety of published books, magazines, brochures, and other printed matter. '
     type: text
     enabled: true
   -